inscrow/dotfiles/docs/README.md

 ### Font

-I use Hack [Nerd Font](https://www.nerdfonts.com/) for the status bar and Monospace Regular in the terminal.
-For the Japanese numbers I use Sazanami Mincho.
+I use [DejaVu nerd font](https://www.programmingfonts.org/#dejavu) for my statusbar and the standard version for the terminal.
+Japanese font is Sazanami Mincho.

 ## Screenshots